 With a sigh of resignation, Darcy rose to summon his man.
 He must call at the house Bingley let in Town.
 Darcy prayed Miss Bingley remained in the country with her older sister.
 It would take all of Darcy’s persuasion and likely a well overdue confession to convince Bingley to take up his pursuit of the eldest Bennet daughter, but Darcy would risk losing Bingley’s acquaintance if it meant he might maintain a hope of claiming Elizabeth Bennet to wife.

 He did not provide Bingley a full confession for Darcy considered the possibility his friend would not accompany him to Gracechurch Street, and Darcy suspected Bingley’s appearance would please both Bennet sisters.
-He did explain to Bingley that he and Miss Elizabeth argued over whether Bingley meant to break Miss Bennet’s heart by withdrawing from Netherfield when Darcy and Elizabeth connected in Kent.
+He did explain to Bingley how he and Miss Elizabeth argued over whether Bingley meant to break Miss Bennet’s heart by withdrawing from Netherfield when Darcy and Elizabeth connected in Kent.

 “I would never act so cruelly,” Bingley protested.

-“If you wish to reclaim your acquaintance, I have it on reliable information that Miss Bennet and Miss Elizabeth temporarily reside with Mrs. Bennet’s brother in Cheapside.
+“If you wish to reclaim your acquaintance, I have it on reliable information Miss Bennet and Miss Elizabeth temporarily reside with Mrs. Bennet’s brother in Cheapside.
 Miss Elizabeth explained as such before I departed Rosings Park,” Darcy said with false calmness.

 “Then we must make our addresses,” Bingley said with an energy long absent from his friend’s demeanor.